mainmatter/playbook/src/project-procedure/consulting/README.md

   effective process, we offer to introduce [ours](./../../development-process#development-process))
-- their engineering infrastructure, covering tools like version control systems, issue trackers, continuous integration and continuous deployment setups, VPNs etc.
+- their engineering infrastructure, covering tools like version control systems, issue trackers, continuous integration and continuous deployment setups, VPNs, metrics dashboards (for production errors, performance...), etc.
 - a comprehensive overview of the fundamental system architecture, covering everything from the database to message bus systems, external APIs, the main backend system(s), frontend application(s) etc. - like the introduction to the